-Landscapes of Collectivity in the Life Sciences (forthcoming from MIT Press)
+Landscapes of Collectivity in the Life Sciences (2018, MIT Press)

 Edited by Snait Gissis, Ehud Lamm, and Ayelet Shavit.